DC Comics Bombshells: Trading cards

 In 2017, Cryptozoic released a Bombshells trading card set featuring cover arts and variants as well as portraits of characters from the series.
 Two subsequent sets were released in 2018 and 2019 respectively.

 HeroClix

 Several of the Bombshells were featured prominently in the DC HeroClix set Harley Quinn and the Gotham Girls, including Batgirl, Batwoman, Black Canary, Catwoman, Harley Quinn, Hawkgirl, Katana, Mera, Poison Ivy, Raven, Stargirl, Supergirl, Wonder Woman, and Zatanna.

 Video games

-Infinite Crisis – Alternate Bombshells costumes were added for Harley Quinn in February and Stargirl in March 2015.
+Infinite Crisis – alternate Bombshells costumes were added for Harley Quinn in February and Stargirl in March 2015.

-DC Universe Online – DC Comics Bombshells content was added to the massively multiplayer online game in August 2015.
-The story mission The Bombshells Paradox sees the Bombshells version of Talia al Ghul cause a tear in reality and leads to the players interacting with the Bombshells versions of Wonder Woman, Supergirl, Harley Quinn & Catwoman.
+DC Universe Online – DC Comics Bombshells content was added to the game in August 2015.
+The story mission The Bombshells Paradox sees the Bombshells version of Talia al Ghul cause a tear in reality and leads to the players interacting with the Bombshells versions of Wonder Woman, Supergirl, Harley Quinn, and Catwoman.
 Various cosmetic items based on the Bombshells look and a number of posters with Ant Lucia's original Bombshells artwork were also added to the game.